wobey96/Pong/README.md

 # Pong
-Creating a simple png game using SDL2
+Creating a simple pong game using SDL2
 Referencing Game Programming in C++ by Sanjay Madhav